entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 It can be customized at runtime via micro frontends [widget configuration](../../tutorials/create/mfe/widget-configuration.md).

-## component-manager
+## component-manager(cm)
-The _component-manager_ provides the link between the entando-de-app (or your custom core instance) and the Entando Component Repository (ECR).
+The _component-manager_ provides the link between the entando-de-app (or your custom core instance) and the ECR.
 The _component-manager_ queries the entando-k8s service to fetch available bundles that have been deployed as custom resources inside of an Entando cluster.
 The _component-manager_ also manages the relationships between an Entando application and the installed plugins.
 This can be seen in the plugin link custom resources in Kubernetes.